astral-keks/powershell-workbench/doc/Commands.md

 ```

 ## DESCRIPTION
-This command creates aliases for applications, discovers toolkits and tries to find a workspace in any directory from the current up to the root.
-If no existing workspace was found a new one is created in the current directory.
+This command creates aliases for applications, discovers toolkits and tries to find a workspace in any directory starting from the current up to the root.
+If no existing workspace was found error is thrown.
 The output is list of paths to discovered toolkit modules.

 This command is executed by startup script right after PowerShell starts.